shxhnoor/Linearsort_app/README.md

 ## Steps to Run

 ### Running the app online
-Click this link below to run the app directly on your browser.
+Click this link below to run the app directly on your browser, no installation is required!

 [https://huggingface.co/spaces/Shxhnoor/Linear-Search-Program](https://huggingface.co/spaces/Shxhnoor/Linear-Search-Program)

+### To run it locally:

+All you need to do is:
+1. Download the project files, (e.g, app.py & requirements.txt) and open the terminal in the project file
+2. type pip install -r requirements.txt, and then type python3 app.py
+3. Copy the link that was given then in the terminal and paste it into your browser, and then you will be able to interact with the app!